tobiscode/disstans/docsrc/tutorials/tutorial_4.rst

 ---------------------------------------------

-The following steps are nothing new - we will solve for model parameters with the :meth:`~disstans.network.network.spatialfit` method.
+The following steps are nothing new - we will solve for model parameters with the :meth:`~disstans.network.Network.spatialfit` method.
 However, this time we're explicitly specifying if we want the solver to use data (co)variance.

 This first run doesn't use either the data variance or covariance, and we will save